GaPaLa/PeLaTun/README.md

 ## Overview

-PeLaTun is a notebook designed for the peristaltic tuning of the last transformer block and unembedding layers of the Llama2-7B language model.
+PeLaTun is a notebook designed for the peristaltic tuning of the last transformer block(s) and unembedding layer of the Llama2-7B language model.
 This process is conducted with a context length of 4096 tokens and utilizes 16-bit precision, while using under 8GB VRAM.

 ### Intuition